Anthony J. Pennings, PhD

 For we shall prevail.

-By 1983, Apple had needed a new computer to compete with the IBM PC.
+By 1983, Apple needed a new computer to compete with the IBM PC.
 Steve Jobs went to work, utilizing mouse and GUI (Graphical User Interface) technology developed at Xerox PARC in the late 1970s.
 In exchange for being allowed to buy 100,000 shares of Apple stock before the company went public, Xerox opened its R&D at PARC to Jobs.[17]
 Xerox was a multi-billion dollar company with a near monopoly on the copier needs of the Great Society’s great bureaucratic structures.
-In an attempt to leverage its position to dominate the “paperless office,” Xerox sponsored the research and development of a number of computer innovations, but the Xerox leaders never understood the potential of the technology developed under their roofs.
+To leverage its position to dominate the “paperless office,” Xerox sponsored the research and development of many computer innovations, but the Xerox leaders never understood the potential of the technology developed under their roofs.

 One of these innovations was a powerful but expensive microcomputer called the Alto that integrated many of the new interface technologies that would become standard on personal computers.
 The new GUI system had the mouse, networking capability, and even a laser printer.
-It combined a number of PARC innovations including bitmapped displays, hierarchical and pop-up menus, overlapped windows, tiled windows, scroll bars, push buttons, check boxes, cut/move/copy/delete and multiple fonts as well as text styles.
+It combined several PARC innovations, including bitmapped displays, hierarchical and pop-up menus, overlapped windows, tiled windows, scroll bars, push buttons, checkboxes, cut/move/copy/delete, multiple fonts, and text styles.
 Xerox didn’t know quite how to market the Alto, so it gave its microcomputer technology to Apple for an opportunity to buy the young company’s stock.

 Apple took this technology and created the Lisa computer, an expensive but impressive prototype of the Macintosh.
-In 1983, the same year that Lotus officially released it’s Lotus 1-2-3 spreadsheet program — Apple released Lisa Calc, along with six other applications – LisaWrite, LisaList, LisaProject, LisaDraw, LisaPaint, and LisaTerminal.
+In 1983, the same year Lotus officially released its Lotus 1-2-3 spreadsheet program, Apple released Lisa Calc with six other applications – LisaWrite, LisaList, LisaProject, LisaDraw, LisaPaint, and LisaTerminal.
 It was the first spreadsheet program to use a mouse, but at a price approaching $10,000, the Lisa proved less than economically feasible.
-But it did inspire Apple to develop the Macintosh and software companies such as Microsoft to begin to prepare software for the new style of computer.
+However, it inspired Apple to develop a lower-cost Macintosh and software companies such as Microsoft to begin to prepare software for the new style of computer.

-The Apple Macintosh was based on the GUI, often called WIMP for its Windows, Icons, “Mouse,” and Pull-down menus.
-The Apple II and IBM PC were still based on something called a command line interface, a “black hole” next to a > prompt that required code to entered and executed on.
+The Apple Macintosh was based on the GUI, often called WIMP, for its Windows, Icons, “Mouse,” and Pull-down menus.
+The Apple II and IBM PC were still based on a command line interface, a “black hole” next to a > prompt that required code to be entered and executed.
 This system required extensive prior knowledge and/or access to readily available technical documentation.
-The GUI on the other hand, allowed you to point to information already on the screen or categories that contained subsets of commands.
-Eventually, menu categories such as File, Edit, View, Tools, Help were standardized on the top of GUI screens.
+The GUI, however, allowed you to point to information already on the screen or categories that contained subsets of commands.
+Eventually, menu categories such as File, Edit, View, Tools, and Help were standardized on the top of GUI screens.

-A crucial issue for the Mac was good third-party software that could work in its GUI environment, especially a spreadsheet.
+AA crucial issue for the Mac was good third-party software that could work in its GUI environment, especially a spreadsheet.
 Representatives from Jobs’ Macintosh team visited the fledgling companies that had previously supplied microcomputer software.
-Good software came from companies like Telos Software that produced the picture-oriented FileVision database and Living Videotext who sold an application called ThinkTank that created “dynamic outlines.”
-Smaller groupings, such as a collaboration by Jay Bolter, Michael Joyce, and John B. Smith created a program called Storyspace that was a hit with writers and English professors.
+Good software came from companies like Telos Software, which produced the picture-oriented FileVision database, and Living Videotext, which sold an application called ThinkTank that created “dynamic outlines.”
+Smaller groupings, such as a collaboration by Jay Bolter, Michael Joyce, and John B. Smith, created a program called Storyspace that was a hit with writers and English professors.

-PARC was a research center supported by Xerox’s near monopoly on paper-based copying that grew tremendously with the growth of corporate, military and government bureaucracies during the 1960s.
+PARC was a research center supported by Xerox’s near monopoly on paper-based copying that grew tremendously with the growth of corporate, military, and government bureaucracies during the 1960s.
 Interestingly, in 1958, IBM passed up an opportunity to buy a young company that had developed a new copying technology called “xerography.”
-The monopoly gave them the freedom to set up a relatively unencumbered research center to lead the company into the era of the “paperless office.”
+The monopoly allowed them to set up a relatively unencumbered research center to lead the company into the era of the “paperless office.”
 One of the outcomes of this research was the GUI technology.

-Unfortunately for Xerox, they failed to capitalize on these new technologies and subsequently sold their technology in exchange for the right to buy millions of dollars in Apple stock.
-Jobs and Apple used the technology to design and market the Lisa computer with GUI technology and then during the 1984 Super Bowl, dramatically announced the Macintosh.
+Unfortunately, Xerox failed to capitalize on these new technologies.
+Subsequently, they sold their technology in exchange for the right to buy millions of dollars in Apple stock.
+Jobs and Apple used the technology to design and market the Lisa computer with GUI technology, and then, during the 1984 Super Bowl, dramatically announced the Macintosh.
 The “Mac” was a breath of fresh air for consumers who were intimated by the “command-line” techno-philosophy of the IBM computer and its clones.

 Notes